mjgs/freelancer/README.md

 Payments can be made via a two step process:

 1. Client selects the service and package
-2. Client makes a secure payment using the Stipe checkout button
+2. Client makes a secure payment using the Stripe checkout button

 The payment is received by Stripe, then an email is sent to both the client and the freelancer with details of the purchase.